In just a few days, I’ll be embarking on a road trip to a destination that I’ve wanted to visit for a long time!

 Due to my love of public art, we’ll hopefully have time to stop in at The Kelpies, which are some massive horse head statues just 45 minutes drive out of Edinburgh.

 Once we make it to the city, there’s plenty to keep us occupied for the next few days.
 We’ll spend time casually hanging out in cafes, pubs, and coffee shops, as well as doing a few touristy activities.
-A walk up to Arthur’s Seat is definitely in the cards for views of the city skyline, as is a visit to Edinburgh Castle and the National Museum of Scotland.
+A walk up to Calton Hill is definitely in the cards for views of the city skyline, as is a visit to Holyrood Palace and the Royal Yacht Britannia.

 I’ll no doubt have plenty of destination guides to write after this trip, so keep your eyes peeled for upcoming posts on Scotland!